I-81 Viaduct Project

 In 1958, a decision was made to locate a proposed interstate highway on an elevated structure along Almond Street, coinciding with the location of the Near East Side Urban Renewal Area.
 I-81 was constructed in three stages, opening between 1959 and 1969. .

-Today I-81 is one of the most traveled roadways in the City of Syracuse and the Greater Syracuse region, carrying approximately 100,000 vehicles per day.
-Fifty-plus years of use and exposure to the extreme weather conditions in Syracuse have taken a toll on portions of the highway, especially the viaduct.
-That is why NYSDOT and FHWA have initiated a highway improvement project.
+Today I-81 is one of the most traveled roadways in the city of Syracuse and the Greater Syracuse region, carrying approximately 100,000 vehicles per day.
+Fifty-plus years of use and exposure to the extreme weather conditions in Syracuse have taken a toll on portions of the highway.
+That is why NYSDOT and FHWA initiated this project.